Learn about data collection & privacy

 The study lets Google understand:

-- When you turn incognito mode on or off to browse the internet.
+• When you turn incognito mode on or off to browse the internet.

-- What apps or websites you visit in the incognito mode.
+• What apps or websites you visit in the incognito mode.

 Tips:

-- The study can collect data about what you did on the sites while you browse in incognito mode.
+• The study can collect data about what you did on the sites while you browse in incognito mode.

-- You’ll have control over this data, and can pause collection, like you can for any other browsing.
+• You’ll have control over this data, and can pause collection, like you can for any other browsing.

-Access your data by MSG
+Access to your data by Marketing Systems Group

-Access your data by RealityMine
+Access to your data by RealityMine (United States)

 To collect the data on your enrolled devices, Google uses RealityMine’s data collection app called ResearchMeter.
-On iOS devices, ResearchMeter operates as a VPN.
+On iOS devices, ResearchMeter operates as a Virtual Private Network (VPN).
 On Android devices, ResearchMeter uses both a VPN and an Accessibility Service to collect data.
 The use of VPNs and Accessibility Services for research purposes is standard practice in the industry and is used by many leading research organizations.
 It’s because these services can capture the level of data needed to generate key insights into a user's website and app preferences and behaviors.

 The data collected through the ResearchMeter VPN and Accessibility Service is sent to RealityMine, and later delivered to Google for use in the Device Usage Study.
 The data isn’t used by RealityMine and it’s not involved in the operation of the study itself.
 To protect against data security incidents and mishandling, the data is subject to RealityMine’s data security.